edimaudo/hackathon-coding-challenges/medo/medo.md

 @MeDo_CodeFree

-Inspiration
+## Inspiration

-I built this app because I wanted to create a simple tool for people to gain financial literacy.
+Financial literacy in the US and Canada shows high awareness but low practical application, with significant gaps in understanding debt, investment, and inflation.
+I wanted to build an app that helps people close this gap.

-What it does
+## What it does

-It help Canadians build financial skills, all while maintaining engagement through personalization.
+It helps Canadians and American build core financial skills, all while maintaining engagement through personalization.
 It has a quiz assessment to check your financial literacy, Also have a quiz based on your financial literacy level to help you learn.
 If you want to learn more about different financial and economic terms you can check out the glossary.

-How we built it

-It was built using html, css and typescript.
-Leveraged different websites to get the questions.
-Also used goggle gemini to clean up the code.

-Challenges we ran into

-The key challenge was generating the questions.
-Initially focused on North America but decided to focus on Canada only.

-Accomplishments that we're proud of

-Happy I was able to build the app.

-What we learned

-Financial literacy is a very massive topic.

-What's next for finWise

-Continue to add more content, update the quiz section, add new tools (credit card comparision) and templates (budget tracker)

-Inspiration

-I built this app because I wanted to create a simple tool for people to gain financial literacy especially in America.

-What it does

-It helps Americans build core financial skills, all while maintaining engagement through personalization.
-It has a quiz assessment to check your financial literacy, Also have a quiz based on your financial literacy level to help you learn.
-If you want to learn more about different financial and economic terms you can check out the glossary.

-How we built it
+## How we built it

-It was built using html, css and typescript.
-Also, leveraged different finance related websites to get the questions.
-Lastly, used goggle gemini to clean up the code.
+It was built using the medo.dev platform.
+Under the hood it is powered by react, tailwind, typescript and cognitive bias content.

+### Underlying design
+- It should have a responsive design
+- font would be inter or century schoolhouse with fonts of different sizes (small, medium and large)
+- color scheme would be navy blue themed
+- It should be accessible.
+It should have the ability to change font sizes and have a dark and light mode.
+The user should be able to change the mode but it should default to dark mode
+- Should be able to get to every section using a hamburger menu
+- It should have localization with ability to change languages.
+The key languages would be English, French and Spanish

+### Views
+**Home View**
+It would show bias of the day, Bias Explorer, Bias Detector and Settings.

+**Bias Explorer View**
+It should show a list of biases with their name and a high level overview in a card format.
+When clicked into It shows the bias name, details about the bias, Where this bias occurs, WHy it happens, WHy it matters, 3 examples of it, How it affects you, how it affects a business, How to avoid it.

+**Bias Detector View**
+This is a quiz section where the user would be tested on their knowledge of biases.
+There would be two types of quizzes, name that bias and bias checker.
+For name that bias, the user would be posed with a challenge about a type of bias and would have to select the type of bias.
+For the bias checker game the user would be posed question in order to check their understanding of biases.
+Each question would be a scenario and the user would be given 3 options and would have to check.

+**Settings**
+This would give the ability the change the design settings for the app

-Challenges we ran into
+## Challenges we ran into

-The key challenge was generating the questions.
+The main challenge was getting the financial content.
+There was so much information out there so had to narrow it down.

-What's next for dollarWize
+## What's next for PennyWize

+- Increase the amount of financial content and personalization
-Nothing on the horizon yet but potentially looking to add more finance related content and tools for example expense tracker, credit card comparison tool
+- add tools that users can leverage to drive better financial decision making --> expense tracker, credit card comparison tool
+- Leverge Large language models to be able to provide scenarios and different ways to explain financial topics